HockmaAI/PowerlineUnet/README.md

 ## Features

 - A partitioning approach to segmentation, to detect all fine powerline conductors
+- A custom loss function, a hybrid between two seperate loss functions (BCE and Dice loss)
 - Run with bash or command line instructions
 - Fine trained model is supplied (hosted on huggingface)
 - The output can be used to automate visible fault detections